Can Dogs Eat Pears? Canned or Fresh? With or Without Cores?

 Yes, pears are safe and healthy for your dog.
 But as always, moderation is vital.
 So what serving size are we talking about?
 Well, overall it’s not recommended to give your pup more than one slice at the time.
 And with that being said, don’t forget about other precautions: wash those pears thoroughly and get rid of the core, before sharing it with your four-legged friend.

 Or even better, there are several quite popular dog products on the market that include pear along with other well-balanced ingredients crucial for your pup’s health.
-For instance, those two we’ve found on Amazon would be our best choice: this Duck and Pears treat by Acana.
-Or this treats made of duck, pears, and lentils by Best Bully Sticks (irresistible temptation even for the picky eaters as some buyers reported).
+For instance, those two we’ve found on Amazon would be our best choice: Duck and Pears treat by Acana.
+Or treats made of duck, pears, and lentils by Best Bully Sticks (irresistible temptation even for the picky eaters as some buyers reported).

 Thanks for the blog graphics: Canva.com